Haven-RP/haven-website/TEBEX_SETUP.md

 ## Security Notes

-⚠️ **Critical:**
+ℹ️ **Note:**
+- **Webstore Identifier** is public and safe (part of your store URL)
-- **Secret Key** has full access to your Tebex store
+- Headless API only provides read access to public store data
-- **Only** stored server-side in Vercel serverless functions
-- **Never** commit to git or expose on frontend
-- **Never** use in client-side code
+- No sensitive keys are exposed
-- All API calls are proxied through secure backend
+- API calls are still proxied through backend for consistency
-- Frontend never has access to the secret key
-- This architecture is why we use serverless functions
+- Users can't modify store data, only view and checkout

 ## Support